nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 As a Command-line Interface (CLI) app, you'll never have to move your hands away from the keyboard to get all your tasks done.
 If you can type fast, the CLI will allow you to execute your tasks quickly.
 While this may be daunting for a new user, it only takes a short time to get accustomed to CinnamonBun.

-This guide aims to be the one-stop shop to get you from noob to expert in record speed.
+This guide aims to be the one-stop shop to get you up and running.

 ---